openedx/edx-documentation/en_us/install_operations/source/platform_releases/ironwood.rst

 Hawthorn release to the Ironwood release is to make a fresh installation of the Hawthorn release on a new machine, and move your data and settings to it.

-To move and upgrade your Ginkgo data onto a Hawthorn installation, follow these steps.
+To move and upgrade your Hawthorn data onto an Ironwood installation, follow these steps.

 #.
 Be sure that your Hawthorn installation is on the latest